dawidpodsiadly/postman-api-automated/README.md

 # API Testing with Postman and Jenkins

 ## About The Project:
 This project is focused on automating API testing using Postman 👩‍🚀 and running the tests through Jenkins.
-The project includes a custom-built API server that is used for testing API endpoints.
+The project includes a self-made API server that is used for testing API endpoints.
 There are 52 API tests, structured in a special way to ensure easy testing and organization.

 ### Tests Structure:
 The Postman tests are organized into a specific structure: